BGCannotCode/Blacket-Utilities/README.md

 ### [Global](Global/)
  * [Unblock Console](Global/UnblockConsole.js) // Prevents heartbeats and system logs in the console from taking up space.<br>
  * [Rainbow Theme](Global/RainbowTheme.js) // Turns everything onto the page into a different random color.<br>
+ * [Ben Stewart Images](Global/BenStewartImages.js) // Changes every image on a page to an image of Ben Stewart's face.<br>